 Research airline restrictions and prices: Every airline is different when it comes to traveling with dogs (visit DogStruggles for more info).
 Typically there is a fee for flying with your dog, but it differs depending on which airline you’re traveling with.
 Some airlines have a weight limit for bringing your dog in the cabin, others just want your dog to fit comfortably under a seat.
 Certain airlines also require an “airline approved” pet carrier.
 These are all variables that you should look into before even booking your trip.

 Calming supplements: Flying can be extremely nerve-wracking for dogs.
-Consider a calming oil like Zen Pets premium hemp oil (affiliate link) or ask your veterinarian for anxiety medication.
+Consider a calming CBD oil from like HempMy Pet, or ask your veterinarian for anxiety medication.
 It could make flying with your pup much easier.

 Bring updated vet records: When at the airport with your dog, officials may want to see a health certificate or updated vaccinations.
 You should also make sure your pet is healthy enough to fly to begin with.
 Your vet can help you with all of that!

 Have a comfortable carrier: I got the most comfortable carrier I could find when I first flew with Wynston – the Sherpa Deluxe Pet Carrier (affiliate link).
 Wyn was SUPER cozy in this carrier and it fit well right under the seat in front of me.
 Whatever carrier you use, make sure it’s airline approved.
 A majority of Sherpa carriers are airline approved but make sure to do your research.

 Bring the necessities: Make sure you bring food, water, collapsible bowls, treats, chews, a blanket and your dog’s favorite toy.
 Since flying is stressful on dogs, make them feel at home by putting their favorite items in the carrier.
 And of course, you always want to be prepared with food and water.